 Cancer is a common diagnosis of older dogs and cats and accounts for upwards of 50% of deaths in pets each year.
+According to the American Veterinary Medical Association, almost half of dogs over the age of 10 will develop cancer.
+While there is less information on the rate of cancer in cats, it is understood that they become more susceptible to developing certain cancers like lymphoma as they age.
+That's why it's important to plan ahead and invest in pet insurance for cancer.
 Finding out that a pet has developed cancer may leave you with many questions about what needs to be done next and how best to care for him or her.
 Because different types of cancer act on different parts of the body, and in many different ways, treatment will vary.
 Surgery, radiation, chemotherapy, and newer forms of immunotherapy are the most common methods of treatment.
 These methods, depending on the type and severity of cancer, may be performed together or alone.
 If a pet is suspected to have cancer or has been recently diagnosed with cancer, an in-depth discussion with your veterinarian, as well as a consultation with a veterinary oncologist, are good places to start.

 A biopsy to remove a piece of the tumor or cancerous tissue will likely be needed to diagnose the type of cancer.
 In some cases, removing the entire tumor may cure the cancer.
 A pathologist can examine the tumor cells to determine the type and severity of cancer, and may be able to help determine if more surgery or other treatments are needed.
 For cancers that cannot be completely removed, “debulking,” or removing as much of the diseased or cancerous tissue as possible, can at least help improve the pet’s quality of life and may help slow the cancer’s spread.